CCI-MOC/hil/docs/developer-guidelines.md

 Testing helps to ensure the quality of the code base.
 Every pull request submitted should first be tested to ensure that all existing tests pass.
-If changes could affect state external to HaaS's DB (network switches and headnodes), then deployment tests should also be run.
+If changes could affect state external to HIL's DB (network switches and headnodes), then deployment tests should also be run.

 When introducing new functionality, new tests (both unit and more comprehensive)